 The theatre industry is collapsing, and neither millionaire producers nor their Tory representatives are willing to help.
 Unions like the PCS have made great efforts in protesting against unfair pay and redundancies, but BECTU and Equity have done little to protect workers during the Covid crisis.
 It is time that Art-Rising and the people involved with the artistic industry take a stand.
 We have not only the pandemic to blame, but years of austerity and poor working conditions promoted by theatres mangers and producers who have effectively made these conditions a part of theatre working reality.
 This is a statement of intention.
-Art-Rising will be organising protests in the upcoming weeks, with first one being announced at the end of the article.
 We must examine the treatment of employees in companies especially operating in the commercial sector who have, up until now, kept a pristine reputation thanks to their deals with unions and their efficiency to silence artists.
 Their actions are of no different to what most capitalist corporations do within any private, economic sector.
 Reports of workplace abuse, suppression of the workforce and actively making workers afraid of losing their jobs.
 The workers have given their time, sweat and energy to these industries.
 Covid has shown that capitalists share no loyalty to them.

 Let us first look at the case of Cameron Mackintosh.
 Actor Griffyn Gillian called out, through several tweets, Cameron’s theatre management company Delfont Mackintosh Theatres (DMT) and its questionable treatment of staff.
 As the laws of libel in the United Kingdom are very strict, we must state these as allegations, although they have been confirmed by many ex-employees.
 One of the tweets discussed the personality of Cameron and his treatment of employees.
 Gillian says: